 The poinsettia has had a reputation as a very poisonous and potentially deadly plant for some time.
 Researchers are now saying that poinsettias are not poisonous or only slightly so and that the early assessment of the plant's toxicity was flawed.

 Eating part of a poinsettia will probably produce no symptoms at all or at worst produce only mild nausea and perhaps vomiting.
 A person will probably never get to the nausea and vomiting stage because many leaves have to be ingested to cause any effects.
 This isn't likely because the leaves taste bad.
 Contact with the sap of a poinsettia may cause the skin to develop a mild itch, however.

 The National Institutes of Health says that poinsettia is "not poisonous" for humans.
 ASPCA (American Society for Prevention of Cruelty to Animals) says that poinsettia is toxic for dogs and cats, causing stomach upset and occasional vomiting, but also says that the plant is "generally over-rated in toxicity".

 Breeding Coleus Plants

 Coleus is an attractive and popular plant that often has variegated leaves (those that contain more than one color).
-Some have a lovely mixture of red and green - the Christmas colors.
+Some have a lovely mixture of red and green—the Christmas colors.
 The colors are arranged in a variety of interesting patterns.
 Plant breeders are creating lots of new and very appealing varieties of coleus.

 Coleus is non-toxic to humans but is toxic to pets.
 It can cause vomiting and diarrhea in dogs and cats, which may occasionally be bloody.
-In a home without pets, however, coleus is a beautiful plant to display indoors at Christmas and during the rest of the year either indoors or outdoors.
+In a home without pets, however, coleus can be a beautiful plant to display indoors at Christmas and during the rest of the year either indoors or outdoors.